jcadenas/ackApp/README.md

 2. Setup database
     1. Uses a postgres database
-    2. Setup the database by running `bundle exec rake db:setup` The seed data is available in csv files.
-Seeding the database can take upwards of 35 minutes due to the large script lines csv (turns out, a lot has been said over 26 seasons and 6,722 characters)
+    2. Setup the database by running `bundle exec rake db:setup` The seed data is bits and pieces of the transcript of Episdoe 1 Season 1 of Arrested Development.
 3. Start server
     1. Start server by running `bundle exec rails server`